Get FREE Legal Advice from ‘LegalforLandlords’

 Extra notes

-- If your tenant has fallen into arrears, and provided you win your case, you should get what is owed, included the costs of going to court and possibly further compensation.
+- If your tenant has fallen into arrears, and providing that you win your case, you should get what is owed, including the costs of going to court and possibly further compensation.
 However, if your tenant is not working, you could well find that he/she is permitted to pay the money back over some ridiculous length of time, with the potential for further defaults along the way.

 - If you decide to use a professional company to evict your tenant, make sure you are aware of the ALL costs before proceeding.
 Most eviction companies operate under a “fixed-cost” policy, which is advisable to avoid any shocks!